Asana tracks your Burnaby tasks but not that a rained-out shoot day just pushed every downstream post deadline

 Exactly what you get

 A PM tool that models your production pipeline, not just tasks: a dependency engine that recalculates editorial, VFX, sound, and delivery when a shoot day slips, with delivery-date risk alerts.
-It integrates with the shoot-day ERP (Enterprise Resource Planning) driving the schedule, the booking software holding crew and stages, and a business intelligence dashboard for slate-level delivery risk, so a weather call shows its full downstream impact instantly.
+It integrates with the shoot-day ERP (Enterprise Resource Planning) driving the schedule, the booking software holding crew and stages, and a business intelligence (BI) dashboard for slate-level delivery risk, so a weather call shows its full downstream impact instantly.

 How to choose a developer in Burnaby